saif-ellafi/foundryvtt-mythic-gme/README.md

 [Other fantastic Word Mill Games material](https://www.drivethrurpg.com/browse/pub/480/Word-Mill)

 This module is developed by me (Saif Ellafi - JeansenVaars) independently, and hold no business relationship with World Mill Games.
-Freely distributed non-commercially within Foundry VTT only.
+Distributed UNDER STRICT CONSENT and non-commercially within Foundry VTT only.

 [Invite me to a Coffee](#by-jeansenvaars) (Ko-Fi) if you like my work!